Carpal tunnel syndrome: Diagnosis

-Ultrasound can image and measure the cross sectional diameter of the median nerve, which has some correlation with idiopathic median neuropathy at the carpal tunnel (IMNCT).
-The role of ultrasound in diagnosis--just as for electrodiagnostic testing--is a matter of debate.
-EDX cannot fully exclude the diagnosis of CTS due to the lack of sensitivity.
-A joint report published by the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM), the American Academy of Physical Medicine and Rehabilitation (AAPM&R), and the American Academy of Neurology defines practice parameters, standards, and guidelines for EDX studies of CTS based on an extensive critical literature review.
-This joint review concluded median and sensory nerve conduction studies are valid and reproducible in a clinical laboratory setting and a clinical diagnosis of CTS can be made with a sensitivity greater than 85% and specificity greater than 95%.
-Given the key role of electrodiagnostic testing in the diagnosis of CTS, The AANEM has issued evidence-based practice guidelines, both for the diagnosis of carpal tunnel syndrome.
+A report published by the American Association of Neuromuscular & Electrodiagnostic Medicine (AANEM), the American Academy of Physical Medicine and Rehabilitation (AAPM&R), and the American Academy of Neurology defines practice parameters, standards, and guidelines for electrodiagnostic testing studies of CTS based on an extensive critical literature review.
+This joint review concluded that median and sensory nerve conduction studies are valid and reproducible in a clinical laboratory setting, and a clinical diagnosis of CTS can be made with a sensitivity greater than 85% and specificity greater than 95%.
+The AANEM has issued evidence-based practice guidelines for the diagnosis of carpal tunnel syndrome, both by electrodiagnostic studies and by neuromuscular ultrasound.